-Love healthy twists on classic take-out recipes, then try my ground chicken stir-fry next.
+If you love healthy twists on classic take-out recipes (like we do), then try my gluten-free teriyaki chicken breasts or ground chicken stir-fry next.

-- Better-for-you ingredients - I use brown rice (you'd never know) and skipped the soy sauce for coconut aminos (although you can use soy sauce or liquid aminos if you prefer).
-I also use extra-virgin olive oil as opposed to refined vegetable oils that you'd find in most fried rice recipes.
+- No highly refined vegetable oils - I use avocado oil as opposed to refined vegetable oils that you'd find in most fried rice recipes.

-- Veggie packed - Typical fried rice has a few peas and carrots thrown in, but not this dish!
-This healthy chicken fried rice is veggie packed!
-Love veggie packed twists on classic foods, then try my healthy chicken pot pie soup with cauliflower.
+- Packed with protein and veggies - Typical fried rice has a few peas and carrots thrown in, but not this dish!
+This healthy fried rice is made with lean chicken and veggie packed.
+If you love veggie packed twists on classic foods, then try my healthy chicken pot pie soup with cauliflower.

 Ingredient Notes & Substitutions

-- Pre-cooked Brown Rice - The key to the perfect fried rice is using pre-cooked COLD rice!
-If you use warm, freshly cooked rice you'll end up with soggy fried rice.
-Using cold (day old) rice helps to dry out the grains and give your fried rice the perfect texture.
-I used brown rice in this recipe, but white rice can also be used.
+- Pre-cooked brown rice - The key to the perfect fried rice is using pre-cooked COLD rice!
+This helps to dry out the grains and give your fried rice the perfect texture.
+I use long-grain brown rice in this recipe, but white rice can also be used.

-- Coconut aminos - Coconut aminos is a common substitute for soy sauce.
+- Coconut aminos - Coconut aminos is a common substitute for soy sauce and what makes this a soy-free fried rice.
 It has a nice, deep, sweet flavor; a little savory, but not as salty as soy sauce.
-And don't worry, it tastes nothing like coconut.
 In addition, it is typically organic/non-GMO, low-sodium, and gluten-free.
-You can sub regular soy sauce or liquid aminos with the same end result.

 - Toasted sesame oil - Don't skip the toasted sesame oil.
 Has a distinct flavor and adds so much depth to this healthy fried rice.
 Toasted sesame oil is NOT the same as sesame oil, so make sure you are using one that says "toasted" on the label.